how to study fast

 2. Smart Note-Taking Methods

-Taking practical notes is essential for how to study smart and retain key concepts effectively.
+Taking practical notes is essential for studying smartly and effectively retaining key concepts.
 Below are some proven methods that can enhance the quality of your notes, making it easier to review and recall important information when needed:

 • Cornell Method: Structure notes in three categories: main points, cues, and summaries.
 This organization identifies necessary information and connects it for later review.